Heatmaps- discover the hidden user intentions.

 B2B marketing is more robust than B2C marketing, as leads are quite expensive, and they have to indulge in long accounting and legal processes.
 Therefore there is less traffic.
 It would help if you had Heatmaps to generate the traffic by analyzing what is stopping your leads for conversions.

-How can you form a hypothesis through heatmaps to bring improvement in your website, below are some points to consider :
+How can you form a hypothesis through heatmaps to bring improvement to your website, below are some points to consider :

 1.Understand the numeric values in the form of visuals: